Questo contenuto non è disponibile nella lingua selezionata.

 14.1.
 Permanently configuring a device as unmanaged in NetworkManager

-You can configure devices as unmanaged based on several criteria, such as the interface name, MAC address, or device type.
+You can configure devices as unmanaged based on several criteria, such as the interface name or MAC address.
 If you use a device section in the configuration to set a device as unmanaged, NetworkManager does not manage the device until you start using it in a connection profile.

 Procedure